-This article looks at obtaining an Authorised Electronic Money Institution (e-money) and Authorised Payment Institution license in Estonia.
-If you are planning upon offering payment services such as issuing debit cards, money transfer service, merchant services or electronic wallets and prepaid cards, you will need to apply with the Estonian regulator, Finantsinspektsioon, before you can offer such services.
+This article looks at obtaining an Electronic Money Institution EMI/E-money and Payment Institution license in Estonia.
+If you are planning upon offering payment services such as issuing debit cards, money transfer services, merchant services or electronic wallets and prepaid cards, you will need to apply with the Estonian regulator, Finantsinspektsioon, before you can offer such services.

-PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) which sets requirements for businesses that provide payment services.
+PSD2, or the Payment Service Directive 2, is an EU Directive (Directive 2015/2366) that sets requirements for businesses that provide e-money and payment services in Estonia.
 It applies to banks, building societies, payment institutions, e-money institutions and their customers.

 PSD aims to promote innovation within the payments sector.
 Furthermore, it aims to improve protection for consumers and make payments both safer and more secure.

-Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority), is Estonia's regulator.
+Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority), is Estonia's regulator for EMI/E-money Electronic Money Institutions and Payment Institutions.
 It is responsible for financial services businesses and financial markets.
 Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority) regulates firms that provide regulated services, including, consumer credit, payment services, e-money, lending, insurance and investment services.

 If you wish to issue electronic money or payment services in Estonia, such as prepaid cards, debit cards, electronic wallets or merchant services, you will require an Authorised Electronic Money Institution (e-money) or an Authorised Payment Institution license from Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority).

-An authorised payment institution license enables a business to provide payment services across the European Economic Area.
-Some countries, including the UK, provide the optional of an additional license with less stringent conditions and requirements.
+A payment institution license enables a business to provide payment services across the European Economic Area.
+Some countries, including the UK, provide the option of an additional license with less stringent conditions and requirements.
 In the UK this license is known as a small payment institution.